dzypherit/Kalupay/README.md

 # Kalupay
-A Web3 Wallet built by Filipinos for Filipinos
+A Super DApp designed for your journey on Solana.